SF-WDI-LABS/tunely-angular/docs/sprint4.md

         controller: 'AlbumsIndexController'
       })
     ```

 1. Now that we have a template file, our `config` function will take care of setting which controller should be used on that page.
 The `ng-controller` statement in `albums.html` has been made redundant; remove it.

 1. Back in `index.html`, we've removed all our content!
-We need to add a `div` that tells Angular where each partial template file should get loaded.
+We need to add a `div` that tells Angular where the partial template file for this URL should get loaded.
 In the same place where you removed the prior `div`, add this line:

   ```html
   <div ng-view></div>
   ```

 1. Now if you reload your page, everything will look exactly the same!!!

   That's not very exciting...
 Actually it kind of is!
 Now have a more modular app with the ability to expand into many different files.

+#### Refactor with separate controller files

 1. Along these same lines, we can move the controller code out into its own file.
-To do this, create a `controllers` folder inside of `/public/scripts`.
-Inside of the `controllers` folder, create a `AlbumsIndexController.js` file.
-Just like any other `js` file we need to include this file in our `index.html` below where we load `app.js`.
+To get started, create a `controllers` folder inside of `/public/scripts`.

+1. Inside of the `controllers` folder, create a `AlbumsIndexController.js` file.
+Just like any other JavaScript file, we need to include this file in our `index.html`.
+Add it below where we load `app.js` so that the tunely app is created before we try to give it controllers.

   ```html
   <script src="scripts/app.js"></script>
   <script src="scripts/controllers/AlbumsIndexController.js"></script>
   ```
-1. In our new file we will move all the `AlbumsIndexController` stuff.
+1. Move the contents of `AlbumsIndexController` into the new file.
 When all is said and done, our new `AlbumsIndexController.js` should look like this:

   ```js
   angular